SVGrasso/Cleaning-data-final-project/README.md

 The R script "cleaningfinalscript3.R" contains the code that performs these tasks.

-It produced three tables:
+It produces three tables:

 alldata - a table containing all accelerometer data

-subdata - a subset of alldata containing the mean and standard deviation of the variables collected.
+subdata - a subset of alldata containing the mean and standard deviation variables.

 avdata - a table of the averages of the variables found in subdata grouped by
      individual and activity.